Monterey Bay, California

 What about inflation?

 Seems there are already fears that, despite the rhetoric, the next US administration will increase the deficit, ignore prudent monetary policy, and cause a resurgence of inflation.
-That means interest rates will go down a bit but eventually will go even higher.
+That means interest rates will go down a bit in the near-term, if we’re lucky, but then go even higher.
+Policies that cut taxes but spend like a drunken sailor (whatever the priorities as seen by that administration) will not yield a healthy economy in the long-run.

 Although we are headquartered in the US, we’ve always had global reach, and prioritize developing and emerging markets in our investment strategy, a large part of social justice in that most of these countries had no part in creating the climate mess, but can be and often are part of the solution.